About Marathon Hall at Wausau

 - Students must first activate their UWSP account by following the instructions found here.
 This may include current UWSP @ Wausau students as you have received a new email account which will be effective for the 2019-2020 academic year.

-- Make your $125 housing prepayment via the AccesSPoint Financial Account menu.
+- Make your $125 housing prepayment via the AccesSPoint Financial Account menu--the housing prepayment is NOT required for a 2020-2021 application.

 - Log into the UWSP Housing Portal and select the Marathon Hall @ Wausau Application and follow the instructions throughout the application to complete.